Hong Kong universities remove more monuments marking Tiananmen

 The monuments' removal comes as Beijing has increasingly been cracking down on political dissent in Hong Kong.

-The statue was modelled after the original statue erected by Chinese students in 1989 and paraded in Tiananmen Square just before the crackdown.
+The Goddess of Democracy statue was modelled after the original statue erected by Chinese students in 1989 and paraded in Tiananmen Square just before the crackdown.

-Lingnan University said that it had also recently "reviewed and assessed items on campus that may pose legal and safety risks" and "removed [these].... in the best interest of the University".

-Hong Kong used to be one of few places in China that allowed public commemoration of the Tiananmen Square protests - a highly sensitive topic in mainland China.

 In 1989, Beijing's Tiananmen Square became the focus for demonstrations calling for greater political freedoms.
 Thousands of people camped for weeks in the square, but in June the military moved in and troops opened fire.